ligato/docs/docs/plugins/vpp-plugins.md

 ### Routes

-The VPP routing table lists routes to particular network destinations.
+The VPP routing table contains destination network prefixes, a corresponding next_hop IP address and the outbound interface.
 Routes are grouped in virtual routing and forwarding (VRF) tables, with a default table of index 0.
-A route can be assigned to different VRF table.

-The VPP route [model][route-model] defines all the base routing table fields (destination IP address (prefix), next hop interface) as well as additional fields including weight and preference.
+The VPP [route model][route-model] explains the basic routing table fields (i.e. destination network, next_hop, etc.) as well as additional fields including weight and preference.

 The model also defines several route types:

-- Intra-VRF route: forwarding is done by a lookup VRF in the local VRF table. .
+- Intra-VRF route: forwarding is done by a lookup in the local VRF table.

-- Inter-VRF route: forwarding is done by a lookup into a external VRF table.
+- Inter-VRF route: forwarding is done by a lookup into an external VRF table.

 - Drop route: drops network communication destined for specified IP address.